b0mbays/google-trends-card/README.md

 ⚙️**Configuration**
 ============

-1. Add the new card to your dashboard and using the "custom" card configuration.
+1. Add the new card to your dashboard and using the "manual" card configuration.
 You can either do this via the "Add card" option, or add this manually inside the dashboard yaml file.

 ```yaml
 type: 'custom:google-trends-card'